marouenes/imdb-rating-classifier/README.md

 - penalized (bool)
 ```

-Using Typedframes, we can then, preprocess the data against some schema definition rules.
+Using dataclasses, we can then, preprocess the data against some schema definition rules.

 The schema definition rules are as follows: